psf/request-for/2020-pip/RFP.md

 For Role 1 (Senior developer): Familiarity and expertise with the pip codebase, or with a Python packaging/distribution toolchain codebase, is strongly desired.

-For Role 2: Familiarity and expertise with all technologies is not required.
+For Role 2 (Intermediate developer): Familiarity and expertise with all technologies is not required.
 Strong Python skills and experience are a must, though.
 Experience with some automated testing tools (not necessarily the ones we use) are strongly desired.

 #### Specific Technologies Used